ClusterM/retroarch-clover/retroarch.hmod/readme.txt

 Disabled bilinear filtering for every preset
 Enabled integer scaling
 Greyscale palette for Gambatte core
+Use mGBA as GBA core
+Added PicoDrive as Sega 32X core
 ------

 NES Mini port by madmonkey